BlockchainCommons/developer-web-site/_pages/frost.md

 ## Upcoming Events

-* **DECEMBER 4th, 2024.
-FROST Implementer & Developer Meeting.** This is a joint meeting where we and FROST implementers will talk about real-world development of FROST for _your_ wallet.
-If you're a wallet or app developer, [Sign up to our Gordian Developer's announcement list](https://www.blockchaincommons.com/subscribe/#gordian-developers) or Signal group to stay up-to-date on this and other meetings of interest.
+_We are already considering agendas for 2025 FROST meetings.
+Sign up to our [Gordian Developers mailing list or Signal channel](https://www.blockchaincommons.com/subscribe/) to receive notification._

 ## Why is FROST Important?